 Double majors, check out the Major Advising Page corresponding with your second major for additional study abroad opportunities.

-Candidates for the Performing Arts Entrepreneurship Certificate should consider taking business courses abroad (and check out programs recommended for business majors here).
+Candidates for the Performing Arts Entrepreneurship Certificate should consider taking business courses abroad (and check out programs recommended for business majors on the Business MAP).

 Regents Semester in Australia

 The Iowa Regents Semester in Australia offers undergraduate students an opportunity to study for a semester at the University of Newcastle or the University of Tasmania.
 Participants are fully integrated academically and socially with their Australian peers.
 A large selection of English coursework is available, including creative writing.

 UI group wearing their saris for their last night in India

 Study the History of Art, Drama, Dance, Print-making, Textiles, and Therapy of South India, Tamil Nadu!
 This UI-sponsored program is offered over winter break and gives students with tight schedules the opportunity to pursue their education abroad.
 Instruction is in English, taught by UI faculty.